-A grown cuticle can be embarrassing and at the same time, annoying to deal with but after going through this article, you’ll surely be a PRO at taming it.
+Aside from growing natural nails, one other problem a lot of hand models face daily has to deal with grown cuticles.
+A grown cuticle can be embarrassing and, at the same time, annoying to deal with, but after going through this article, you’ll surely be a PRO at taming it.

 So what’s an overgrown cuticle?
-A cuticle is said to be overgrown when it extends from its usual position (which is usually close to the proximal fold ) and then covering part of the nails.
+A cuticle is said to be overgrown when it extends from its usual position (which is usually close to the proximal fold ) and then covers part of the nails.

 1. Excessive trimming